-Predicting the performance of high speed wide area ATM networks (WANs) is a difficult task.
+SUMMARY Predicting the performance of high speed wide area ATM networks (WANs) is a difficult task.
 Evaluating the performance of these systems by means of mathematical models is not yet feasible.
 As a result, the creation of simulation models is usually the only means of predicting and evaluating the performance of such systems.
 In this paper, we use measurements to validate simulation models of TCP/IP over high speed ATM wide area networks.
 Validation of simulations with measurements is not common; however, it is needed so that simulation models can be used with confidence to accurately characterize the performance of ATM WANs.
-In addition, the appropriate level of fidelity of the simulation models needs to be determined.
-The results show that feasible simulations models can accurately predict the performance of complex high speed ATM wide area networks.
+In addition, the appropriate level of complexity of the simulation models needs to be determined.
+The results show that under appropriate conditions simulation models can accurately predict the performance of complex high speed ATM wide area networks.
+This work also shows that the user perceived performance is dependent on host processing demands. key words: performance prediction, validation of simulation models, model complexity, TCP/IP over ATM

-1: Introduction
+1. Introduction

 Predicting the performance (that is, throughput) of high speed wide area ATM networks (WANs) is a difficult task.
-Simulation models enable the systematic performance evaluation of these systems when mathematical models are not available and experiments on the actual systems are impossible or impractical [7].
-However, in most cases a very high level of model fidelidy is required for accurate performance prediction.
+Simulation models enable the systematic performance evaluation of these systems when mathematical models are not available and experiments on the actual systems are impossible or impractical [8].
+However, in most cases a very high level of model complexity is required for accurate performance prediction.

-In this paper, the level of model fidelidy required to accurately predict measured performance is determined by using measurements from high speed wide area ATM networks to validate simulation results.
-We present validation results of simulations of TCP/IP over the MAGIC gigabit testbed and the ACTS ATM Internework (AAI) wide area research network.
+In this paper, the level of model complexity required to accurately predict measured performance is determined by using measurements from high speed wide area ATM networks to validate simulation results.
+We present validation results of simulations of TCP/IP over the MAGIC gigabit testbed and the ACTS ATM Internetwork (AAI) wide area research network.
 The experimental results presented here also show that today's workstations can fully utilize OC-3 links.
-These simulation results indicate that network congestion effects can be accurately modeled, and thus simulation models can accurately predict the performance of complex high speed ATM wide area networks.
+These simulation results indicate that network congestion effects can be accurately modeled, under these conditions simulation models can accurately predict the performance of complex high speed ATM wide area networks.
+However, we observed large discrepancies between measurements and simulations when hosts were required to process multiple TCP/IP streams.